kaoyan-hhhhh/Suborbital-debris-hazard-zone/README.md

 # Suborbital-debris-hazard-zone
-Decision options for civil aircraft to avoid dynamic suborbital debris hazard zones
+《PLOS ONE》PONE-D-23-14745：Dynamic avoidance decision method for civil aircraft in a suborbital debris hazard zone